The Ultimate Guide to Avoid Crowds at National Parks

 What to look for:

-• Steep climbs early in the hike
+• Steep climbs in the first half-mile (discourages casual hikers from continuing)

-• Trails without iconic photo spots
+• Trails without an iconic or widely-shared photo spot

-• Routes described as “challenging” or “strenuous”
+• Routes described as “challenging” or “strenuous” with no paved sections

 Effort still matters when it comes to solitude.
+It always will.

 Explore Beyond the First Mile

 This applies to nearly every national park.
+Even on the most popular hikes, going further almost always means going quieter.

 Parks and Areas That Are Naturally Less Crowded

-Lesser-Known National Parks to Consider
+Lesser-Known National Parks Worth Visiting

 Don’t Overlook National Monuments and Recreation Areas